Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter: Conservative dynamics of binary black holes in a theory of ALP and ULV

 \end{itemize}

 For the scalar sector, we find the effective action upto 2PN order.
 At 2PN order, corrections appear due to the scalar-graviton interaction vertices as shown in Fig.~(\ref{fig3}).
-Below we list out their contributions. \begin{itemize} \item The amplitude corresponds to the diagram in Fig.~(\ref{fig3a}) with the following bulk interaction vertex $\int d^4 x\frac{1}{2}\boldsymbol{\zeta}^{lm}\partial_{l}\varphi\partial_{m}\varphi(x)$:
+We now list out their contributions.